 Cathaoirleach Paddy Kilduff, along with local councillors, Tidy Towns, officers from Roscommon County Council and staff from Lough Key at the recent Gum Litter Awareness campaign which was launched in Lough Key Forest Park.

 APRIL 2015 -ANTI LITTER MEDIA AWARDS

-The Awards Ceremony for the presentation of prizes in the 2012 Anti Litter Cinema Advertisement was held in the Arts Centre in March 2013.
+The Awards Ceremony for the presentation of prizes in the 2015 Anti Litter Media project was held in the C&L Plex Cinema, Roscommon town in April 2015.